Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Methods

-We fit our light curves using the \texttt{emcee} Python package, which implements a Monte Carlo ensemble sampler with affine-invariant Markov chains \citep{emcee}.
-We construct the white light curves by summing the flux across all 2048 pixels [0.85--2.85 $\mu$m] for Order 1 and from [0.6--0.85 $\mu$m] for Order 2.
-We then normalize both white light curves to the first eclipse and are then analyzed separately, with the orbital eccentricity fixed to zero \citep{Delrez2016-discovery,Bourrier2020}.
+We fit our light-curves using the \texttt{emcee} Python package, which implements a Monte Carlo ensemble sampler with affine-invariant Markov chains \citep{emcee}.
+We construct the white light-curves by summing the flux across all 2048 pixels [0.85--2.85 $\mu$m] for Order 1 and from [0.6--0.85 $\mu$m] for Order 2.
+We then normalize both white light-curves to the first eclipse and are then analyzed separately, with the orbital eccentricity fixed to zero \citep{Delrez2016-discovery,Bourrier2020}.

 For each order, we fit a total of 21–23 parameters.
 The orbital parameters include the orbital period ($P$), the semi-major axis relative to the stellar radius ($a/R_\ast$), the mid-transit time ($T_0$), and the orbital inclination ($i$).
-The astrophysical parameters consist of the planet-to-star radius ratio ($R_{\rm p}/R_\ast$), the sub-stellar planet radius to stellar radius ratio ($R_{\rm sub}/R_\ast$), the quadratic limb-darkening coefficients ($q_1, q_2$) \citep{Kipping2013}, and the eclipse depth ($F_{\rm day}$).
+The astrophysical parameters consist of the planet-to-star radius ratio ($R_{\rm p}/R_\ast$), the substellar planet radius to stellar radius ratio ($R_{\rm sub}/R_\ast$), the quadratic limb-darkening coefficients ($q_1, q_2$) \citep{Kipping2013}, and the eclipse depth ($F_{\rm day}$).
 To account for phase variations, we fit four sinusoidal parameters ($C_1, C_2, D_1, D_2$).
 To avoid unphysical solutions, we impose a prior on the planetary flux (equation \ref{eq:planetary_flux}).
 Specifically, for any modeled point that yields negative flux, we assign a half-Gaussian prior centered at zero, with the width $\sigma$ equal to the measurement uncertainty of that point.
 This construction allows the sampler to explore negative flux values, but increasingly penalizes them in proportion to how many sigma below zero they fall, thereby favoring physically plausible (positive) fluxes without imposing a hard boundary.
 Additionally, we include five systematics parameters: a linear slope ($a$), three principal component analysis amplitudes ($P_2, P_3, P_4$), and the tilt-event jump amplitude ($j$).
 We also fit for the Gaussian process amplitude ($A_{\rm GP}$) and timescale ($\tau_{\rm GP}$), along with a scatter parameter ($\sigma$) that is added in quadrature to the measurement uncertainties.